ARozar/react-weather/readme.md

 ## Next steps (with more time) ###

 ### Deployment
 This does not create a production build of the app so there are no build optimizations.
-This is on area that could be improved.
+This is one area that could be improved.

-Ideally a suite of tests would also run as part of the build process.
+Ideally a suite of tests would also run as part of the build process, potentially with project specific linting.

 ###Test
 Generally would look to test: